samuelhklumpers/vaccine-scheduling-nintendads/readme.txt

 ilp can be substituted by sat, bnb or bf to use other solutions.

-To run the online solution use the following command: dotnet run -- test online greedy "../c#_implementation/tests/online/3-4.txt"
+To run the online solution use the following command: c#_implementation.exe test online greedy "../c#_implementation/tests/online/3-4.txt"